KE25 SR |

 So a bit of researching and planning and I had a basis for an engine transplant.

-thanx to club4ag and Lachlans site for the info I needed.
+thanks to club4ag.com and Lachlans website for the info.
 An opportunity for the

 it earlier in the year.
 That gave me 4 weeks to complete the swap before returning